anchore/sbom-examples/README.md

 and shipped for any product or component.

-This SBOM will differ from the source SBOM because during a build things can happen that are outisde of a development environment.
+This SBOM will differ from the source SBOM because during a build things can happen that are outside of a development environment.
 Maybe a container is created.
 A binary could be copied into the build.
 Builds can be signed during this stage, the signatures and checksums can also be captured by the SBOM scanner.